InnocentBug/AMSO/README.md

-# SOMA version 2
+# MOSA: Modular sOma for Self-Assembly

-This is a refactor of SOMA
+This is a redesign of [SOMA](https://gitlab.com/InnocentBug/SOMA).